Guide

 1.

-To this must be added fugitive emissions associated with non-energy processes and land-use changes
+To which must be added fugitive emissions, emissions associated with non-energy processes and emissions resulting from change in land use